JHtechtech/Bad_Loan_Prediction_JPMC/README.md

 Project Structure
 EDA - Bad Loan Prediction.ipynb: A Jupyter Notebook containing the comprehensive Exploratory Data Analysis, from initial data inspection to multivariate analysis and key findings.

-PyTorch_Loan_Classifier.ipynb: A Jupyter Notebook with the full implementation of the neural network model, including data preprocessing, model training, and inference on the test set.
+PyTorch_Loan_Classifier.txt: A text file with a logic flow on building out a neural network to indicate bad loans.

 README.md: This file, providing an overview of the project.